nextcloud/documentation/developer_manual/tutorial.rst

   ?>

+You can also overwrite already exsting items from the appframework simply by redefining it.

 API abstraction layer
 ---------------------
 Owncloud currently has a ton of static methods which is a very bad thing concerning testability.
-Therefore the app template comes with an api abstraction layer which is located at :file:`lib/api.php`.
+Therefore the appframework comes with an API abstraction layer which is located in the appframework app at :file:`lib/api.php`.

-If you find yourself in need to use more Owncloud internal static methods, add them to the api layer by simply creating a new method for each of them, like:
+If you find yourself in need to use more ownCloud internal static methods, add them to the API class in the appframework directory, like:

 .. code-block:: php